Pixel 4A review: If you want a budget phone, this is the one for you

 |AU$1,049 (64GB), AU$1,199 (128GB)

-Discuss: Pixel 4A review: If you want a budget phone, this is the one for you
+Discuss: Google Pixel 4A review: If you want a budget phone, this is the one for you

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.